 Chickpea and Tomato Salad

-- 2 15-ounce cans of garbanzo beans (chickpeas), drained and rinsed, or 3 cups cooked chickpeas
+2 15-ounce cans garbanzo beans (chickpeas), drained and rinsed, or 3 cups cooked chickpeas

-- 1 cup of chopped red onion, green onion, or sweet yellow onion
+1 cup red onion, green onion, or sweet yellow onion, chopped

-- 4 Tbsp of white wine vinegar or sherry vinegar
+4 tablespoons white wine vinegar or sherry vinegar

-- 1/2 teaspoon Italian seasoning (or 1/2 teaspoon dry thyme or a teaspoon of fresh chopped thyme)
+1/2 teaspoon Italian seasoning (or 1/2 teaspoon dry thyme or a teaspoon fresh chopped thyme)

 Combine the garbanzo beans, tomatoes, and onions in a large bowl.